pschuelpen/anki-aI-toolkit/README.md

 python3 main.py
 ```

+> [!WARNING]
-> Warning :: You have to change Paths in the `main.py` Script to manually use the Script.
+> You have to change Paths in the `main.py` Script to manually use the Script.
 Program is build to run in Docker therefore they are hardcoded to fit the Containers Volumes

 ## ☝️ Additional